While investing great way to grow your assets and lay the foundation for financial freedom, it comes with one certainty:

-So let’s assume you’re in the money, and are curious what tax forms may apply to your investment(s).
-I’m happy to provide some general information and hope you find them helpful, but first a message from our sponsor…
+So let’s assume you’re in the money, and are curious about what tax forms may apply to your investment(s).
+I’m happy to provide some general information and hope you find them helpful, but first, a message from our sponsor…

 If you’ve received interest on your debt investments, you should receive a form 1099 from the company to include with your tax filings.